 Every day can be different if you want it to be.
 You don’t have to avoid the morning commute, but you can take it in a new direction or do it whenever you feel like.
 You can take your laptop to the beach, the library or a cafe.
 With remote work, the world is your oyster.
 Just be prepared to buy a lot of coffee, so you don’t outstay your welcome.

-Traveling the globe with a laptop is a real possibility.
+Traveling the globe with a laptop is a real possibility (read our tips on how to travel and work remotely).
 In fields such as journalism and software development, for example, you can work from anywhere and upload your work via the cloud.

 If you are traveling, cloud services are more useful than usual, as they remove the need for local storage and mitigate the risk of losing work if your laptop is lost or damaged.
 Take a look at our online cloud storage comparison to see if you can find a suitable service.